Do you have any interesting ideas to add a feature to the VLC media player, the most popular media player used by millions of users around the world??

 5. Keep Contributing and Wait For the Result:

 You don’t need to sit idle once you submit your proposal.
 Keep contributing, it will make a good impression and it will create an image that you are a serious contributor.
 Wait for the result from Google and look back that how much you have learned during your open-source contribution.

 You will find yourself a more confident developer after completing the journey of GSoC.
 Below are some benefits we would like to mention:

 - You get more exposure contributing to open source projects and you learn a lot about the open-source culture and community.
-You get the chance to interact with the greatest developers around the world.
-You learn a lot of technologies, tools, version control and you also build a strong network with good mentors and programmers during this journey.
+You get the chance to interact with the greatest developers in the world.
+You learn a lot of technologies, tools, and version control and you also build a strong network with good mentors and programmers during this journey.